varigence/docs/bimlflex/metadata-editors/connections.md

 Connections are used in [**Projects**](xref:bimlflex-project-editor) to direct BimlFlex in generating the overall intended flow of data.

 > [!NOTE]
-> Detailed descriptions of all **Connection** fields and options are available in the [Reference Documentation](xref:bimlflex-app-reference-documentation-Connections).
+> Detailed descriptions of all **Connection Editor** fields and options are available in the [Reference Documentation](xref:bimlflex-app-reference-documentation-Connections).

 ## Overview